Tomas2h/livepreview_test/README.md

 5 XSELINUXs still allocated at reset
 ```

-Use "`latest ChromeDriver with a current version of Google Chrome`" as stated on [the chromedriver wiki](https://code.google.com/p/chromedriver/wiki/ReleaseNotes).
+Use `"latest ChromeDriver with a current version of Google Chrome"` as stated on [the chromedriver wiki](https://code.google.com/p/chromedriver/wiki/ReleaseNotes).

 # Resources